Cronus: Overthrown

-After freeing his siblings, Zeus released the Hecatoncheires and the Cyclopes who forged for him his thunderbolts, Poseidon's trident, and Hades' helm of darkness.
+After freeing his siblings, Zeus released the Hecatoncheires and the Cyclopes who gifted him his thunderbolts.
 In a vast war called the Titanomachy, Zeus and his older brothers and sisters, with the help of the Hecatoncheires and Cyclopes, overthrew Cronus and the other Titans.
 Afterwards, many of the Titans were confined in Tartarus.
 However, Oceanus, Helios, Atlas, Prometheus, Epimetheus, and Astraeus were not imprisoned following the Titanomachy.
 Gaia bore the monster Typhon to claim revenge for the imprisoned Titans.